Fall 2020 reopening plans

 All students, staff, and visitors will be expected to wear masks in common areas of the campus, including classrooms.
 Masks will be provided for students and will be required in all buildings and classrooms, except for personal living quarters.
 The Health Center will keep extra disposable masks on campus for anyone who forgets one.

 The College is closed to the general public – student and staff are allowed – with the exception of visitors who are conducting official business with the College or who have an appointment in Enrollment Services.

-In the main building, one door of the main lobby will be open, as well as the yellow side door.
+In the main building, the main lobby will be open, as well as the yellow side door.
 One door of the student center and one door of the athletic facility will also be open.
 Signage will be posted directing traffic to these doors.

 COVID testing for students and staff

-All resident students must be tested for COVID-19 through our partnership with Cayuga Health System before moving into their room.
-Register for your COVID test time BEFORE ARRIVING to campus.
+All resident students were tested for COVID-19 through our partnership with Cayuga Health System before moving into their room.

 Mandatory daily health screening before entering buildings